beheh/flaps/README.md

 Flaps is a simplistic library for PHP applications to rate limit various requests.

-## Why rate limit?
+## Why rate limit?ing

-There are many benefits from rate-limiting your web application.
-At any point in time your web application or API could be hit by a huge number of requests from some clients.
-This could be:
+There are many benefits from rate limiting your web application.
+At any point in time your server(s) could be hit by a huge number of requests from one or many clients.
+These could be:
 - Malicious clients trying to degrade your applications performance
 - Malicious clients bruteforcing user credentials
 - Bugged clients repeating requests over and over again